jonra1993/Android_Examples/README.md

-# Android Porject made by Jonathan Vargas

-This repository contains some Android projest wich are liste below:
+This repository contains some Android projects wich are liste below:

 ## Sonidos